woonyee28/Movie-Booking-and-Listing-Management-Application/README.md

-# Movie Booking and Listng Management Application (MOBLIMA)
+# Movie Booking and Listing Management Application (MOBLIMA)
 ## Prelude

 MOBLIMA is an aplication to computerize the processes of making online booking and purchase of movie tickets, listing of movies and sale reporting.
 It will be used by the movie-goers and cinema staff.